Baptist Church of Mizoram: Academy of Integrated Christian Studies

-The Academy of Integrated Christian Studies (AICS) is a BD Level theological institution established by the Baptist Church of Mizoram in 2000 under the leadership of Prof. Dr. R. L. Hnuni.
+Academy of Integrated Christian Studies (AICS) is a Christian college situated in Aizawl, Mizoram, affiliated to the Senate of Serampore College (University).
+It was established by the church under the leadership of Dr. R.L.
+Hnuni in 2000, and uses English as an instruction medium.
+It aims to provides a holistic theological education to baptists of Northeastern India.
 This institution offers several programs such as Theological Training, Missionary Training, Ministerial Training, Music Training and Research and Development.
 The institution is located in 'Shekina Hill.